 - - The three realms: Earth, Sea & Sky.

 - - The three aspects of the goddess: Maiden, Mother & Crone.

 - - Body, Mind & Spirit.

 - - The interconnected lines symbolise how we are all connected as they are woven together in the web of life.

 - - A protective symbol: the interwoven lines ‘confuse’ harmful energy.

-There are thousands of variations of Celtic Knots including Sailor’s, Serpent, Insquare, Eternity (Wedding) and Celtic Love Knots.
-Here yu can find a more indepth study on Celtic Knot meanings.
+There are thousands of variations of knots including Sailor’s, Serpent, Insquare, Eternity (Wedding) and Love Knots.
+Here you can find a more in-depth study on Celtic Knot meanings.

 The Celts & Nature

 The Ancient Celts were extremely attuned to nature and revered the phenomena that surrounded them.